You can now make money by Instagramming your revision notes

 You might be used to snapping photos of your food in restaurants, but have you considered that your revision notes could actually be Instagram gold?

-A second-year Law student has gained 52,000 followers by posting pictures of her revision notes on her studygram - an Instagram account dedicated to studying.
+A Law student has gained over 70,000 followers by posting pictures of her revision notes on her studygram – an Instagram account dedicated to studying.

 Her pictures of highlighters, gel pens, note cards and revision snacks rack up thousands of likes every day, and her huge social media following has allowed her to earn some extra cash.